CDCgov/reportstream-sftp-ingestion/SECRETS.md

 - SFTP user private key: `ca-phl-sftp-user-credential-private-key-env`
 - RS JWT signing key: `ca-phl-reportstream-private-key-env`

-## Types
+### Types

-Currently, there are these types of keys:
+Currently, there are two types of secrets to access our partners.
+Each secret associated with said service will contain one its name after the partner's name:

-- To access to partners:
-  - To access report stream
+- To access ReportStream: `reportstream`
-  - To access SFTP
+- To access SFTP: `sftp`

+There are also two types of keys using RSA:

+- Private key, distinguished by .pem ending
+- Public key, distinguished by .pem.pub ending

 ## Naming Convention

 The current naming convention for secrets is:

-- partner-name-user-type
+- [partner-name]-[associated-service]-[purpose]

-## Past Naming
+### Past Naming

-Previously, the secrets existed in a different name, here are the mappings from old to new:
+Previously, the secrets existed in a different name, for prosperity here are the mappings from old to new:

 - `ca-dph-zip-password-env` => `ca-phl-zip-password-env`
 - `sftp-starting-directory-env` => `ca-phl-sftp-starting-directory-env`